rayalan/binary-adages/content/my-best-managers.md

 * Manage by wandering around (perhaps virtually), chatting, and building relationships.
 * Let others leverage their strengths to build the team.
 I'm not a natural encourager or connector, so let others with those talents take the lead.
 While I do need grow, I don't need to do all the work myself and I don't need to be the one with all the answers (especially if I'm trying to make myself unnecessary).
 * Be thoughtfully present.
     * Can I tell you the unique contributions of each team members?
+Do the reviews I write reflect that I'm touch with the employee's successes, growth, and ambitions?
     * Can I tell you how I'm utilizing their individual strengths and passions in how I've allocated work?
     * When confronted with someone's weakness, am I immediately reacting to that weakness, or am I seeking to understand what is leading to the expression of that weakness?
     * If anything I'm going to write on someone's review will surprise them, then I'm failing as a manager and need to adjust.